-Popp is the youngest son of the principal Heinrich Popp and his wife Ilse.
-His father taught German, history and geography at the gymnasium in Staßfurt .
-In 1951 the family fled to the Federal Republic, a few weeks after his father was released from three months of imprisonment in the GDR.
-The "crime" that the State Security accused him of was that he had read Western newspapers.
-At first the family of five lived in Bad Harzburg ; later she settled in Goslar .
-Popp first attended elementary school there and then switched to the modern language branch (English, French) of the Ratsgymnasiumfor boys, on which his father also taught.
-At the age of 15 he started writing: short stories and poetry.
-In the lower class he was already a member of the Association of German Writers (VS) and read from his works in public.
+Rainer Popp (born March 24, 1946 in Staßfurt , Saxony-Anhalt ) is a German writer , journalist and visual artist .
+Popp is the youngest son of the senior director of studies Heinrich Popp and his wife Ilse, née Lehwald and grandson of the senior school councilor Otto Popp.
+Maternal grandfather was Walter Lehwald, bank director in Kulm (Polish: Chelmno) in West Prussia, husband of Anna Lehwald, née von Zabiensky.
+His father taught German, history and geography at the high school in Staßfurt .
+In 1951, the family fled to West Germany, a few weeks after his father was released from three months in prison in the GDR.
+The "crime" that the state security accused him of was: he had read Western newspapers.
+The family of five initially lived in Bad Harzburg ; She later settled in Goslar .
+Popp first attended primary school there and then switched to the modern language branch (English, French) of the Ratsgymnasium for boys, where his father also taught.
+At the age of 15 he began writing: short stories and poems.
+In the lower primary he was already a member of the Association of German Writers (VS) and read from his works publicly.

-On May 20, 1983 Rainer Popp took up his post as editor-in-chief at Radio Luxemburg .
-Seven months later he also became editor-in-chief of RTL television in a double function .
-From January 1, 1984, he developed and directed the RTLplus news program " Sieben vor Sieben " in addition to his radio duties .
-The first moderators were Geert Müller-Gerbes , Hans Meiser and Hergen Björn Schimpf and Maggie ceilingbrock.
+On May 20, 1983, Rainer Popp took up his post as editor-in-chief at Radio Luxembourg .
+Seven months later he also became editor-in-chief of RTL television in a dual role .
+From January 1, 1984, in addition to his radio duties, he developed and directed the RTLplus news program " Sieben vor Sieben ".
+The first moderators were Geert Müller-Gerbes , Hans Meiser and Hergen Björn Schimpf as well as Maggie Deckenbrock.

-Popp designed and managed the breakfast television RTL and was also from January 1988 successor Helmut Thoma , Office of the Program Director of Radio Luxembourg.
-In 1987, Droemer / Knaur published his book " A madhouse drives roller coaster / 30 years of Radio Luxembourg ", in which he described his professional experiences at RTL.
+Popp designed and directed RTL's breakfast television and was also Helmut Thoma 's successor as program director of Radio Luxembourg from January 1988.
+In 1987, his book " A madhouse rides a roller coaster / 30 years of Radio Luxembourg " was published by Droemer/Knaur, in which he described his professional experiences at RTL.

-After leaving RTL, which he brought about at his own request and against the express will of the General Management, he first went to Munich, then to Vienna and in 1990 to Cologne, where he settled as a book author and media consultant.
-Among other things, he was responsible for the Westdeutscher Rundfunk (WDR) in 1991 as editor of the political-satirical puppet show " Hurra Deutschland " broadcast nationwide on ARD .
-In 1995 he was also the executive producer of the RTL night show with Thomas Koschwitz .
-Afterwards Popp worked as program director for the media agency Brainpoint in Frankfurt am Main .
+After his departure from RTL, which he brought about at his own request and against the express wishes of the general management, he went first to Munich, then to Vienna and in 1990 to Cologne, where he settled as a book author and media consultant.
+In 1991, among other things, he was editor of the political-satirical puppet show " Hurra Deutschland " broadcast nationwide on ARD for West German Radio (WDR).
+He was also executive producer of the RTL night show with Thomas Koschwitz in 1995 .
+Popp then worked as program director for the Brainpoint media agency in Frankfurt am Main .

-Rainer Popp is a member of the Charter Europe against xenophobia, racism and anti-Semitism founded in 1990.
-The then deceased Czech President Vaclav Havel was one of the 100 signatories to the Charter; likewise the writer Johannes Mario Simmel (1929–2009), the youth book bestseller author Michael Ende (1929–1995), the poetic songwriter Konstantin Wecker and the actor Heiner Lauterbach .
+Rainer Popp is a member of the Charter for Europe, which was founded in 1990 to combat xenophobia, racism and anti-Semitism.
+The one hundred signatories of the charter included the late Czech President Vaclav Havel; as well as the writer Johannes Mario Simmel (1929–2009), the best-selling youth book author Michael Ende (1929–1995), the poetic songwriter Konstantin Wecker and the actor Heiner Lauterbach .

-He attracted international attention - especially in Israel - with his "Nazi Test", when he was successful in 2002 under the pseudonym Rudolph Lehwald at the parties represented in the German parliament with racist and inhuman quotes from Hitler's book "Mein Kampf" applied for membership of the CDU, CSU, SPD, FDP and the Greens.
-At that time the Federal Government, Bundestag and Bundesrat tried in vain to ban the right-wing extremist NPD before the Federal Constitutional Court.
+He attracted international attention - especially in Israel - with his "Nazi test" in 2002 when, under the pseudonym Rudolph Lehwald, he successfully appealed to the parties then represented in the German parliament with racist and inhumane quotes from Hitler's book "Mein Kampf". applied for the membership of the CDU, CSU, SPD, FDP and the Greens.
+At that time, the federal government, Bundestag and Bundesrat tried in vain to ban the right-wing radical NPD before the Federal Constitutional Court.

 Rainer Popp was managing director of Tele Veronika GmbH from 2008 to 2016 .
-Society has died.
+Society has expired.